apache/kylin/website/_dev/dev_env.md

 ## Environment on the Hadoop CLI

 Off-Hadoop-CLI installation requires you having a hadoop CLI machine (or a hadoop sandbox) as well as your local develop machine.
 To make things easier we strongly recommend you starting with running Kylin on a hadoop sandbox.
 In the following tutorial we'll go with **Hortonworks® Sandbox 2.4.0.0-169**, you can download it from [Hortonworks download page](https://hortonworks.com/downloads/#sandbox), expand the "Hortonworks Sandbox Archive" link, and then search "HDP® 2.4 on Hortonworks Sandbox" to download.
 It is recommended that you provide enough memory to your sandbox vm, 8G or more is preferred.
+**Tips:** Use HDP-2.4.0.0.169 sandbox and deploy it with 10GB memory or more will be better.
+Some newer version HDP sandbox use docker deploy their cluster service and wraped in virual machine.
+You need to upload you project into docker container to run integration test, which doesn't convenient.
+Higher memory will reduce the possibility that virtual machine kill the test process.

 ### Start Hadoop

+After start the virtual machine, you can login as root.

 In Hortonworks sandbox, ambari helps to launch hadoop: